Current state of ethical challenges reported in Saudi Arabia: a systematic review & bibliometric analysis from 2010 to 2021

 Related Collections

-BMC Medical Ethics is calling for submissions to our Collection on Ethical issues around patient confidentiality.
-This Collection seeks to delve into the complex dimensions of these critical issues, examining the delicate balance between safeguarding patient privacy and the necessity of data sharing in healthcare.
+BMC Medical Ethics is calling for submissions to our Collection, Pediatric ethics.
+This Collection aims to explore these multifaceted ethical issues, promoting a deeper understanding of pediatric ethics in various clinical contexts.
 Key topics of interest for submission include, but are not limited to:

 Publishing Model: Open Access

-BMC Medical Ethics is calling for submissions to our Collection on Ethical challenges in nursing practice.
-This Collection seeks to address the multifaceted ethical considerations that arise within nursing practice, emphasizing the importance of ethical reflection and communication as nurses advocate for their patients' needs and rights.
+BMC Medical Ethics is calling for submissions to our Collection, Ethical AI in healthcare.
 Key topics of interest for submission include, but are not limited to:

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.